 J. BUILDING ENTRANCES Required Entrance Oriented Toward Primary Street Yes Yes Yes Porches Required for Single Family Detached 100% 50% N/A K. PARKING On-Street Parking Required Yes - all streets Required along street frontages developed with multi-family buildings lining more than 50% of the street No On-Street Parking Allowed Yes Yes Yes Off-Street Surface Parking Lot Placement Must be located to the rear of buildings.
 Must be located to the side or rear of buildings.
 Must be located to the side or rear of multi-family buildings.
-L. LIGHTING Pedestrian Lighting Required along street frontages at 75' intervals on alternating sides of the street.
-Required along street frontages developed with multi-family buildings lining more than 50% of the street with lights placed at 75' intervals on alternating sides of the street.
-N/A
+L. LIGHTING Pedestrian Lighting Consistent with the requirements of the Land Development Code.
+Consistent with the requirements of the Land Development Code.
+Consistent with the requirements of the Land Development Code.

 - 1 Garages facing alleys shall be setback from alley pavement edge the minimum necessary to accommodate a vehicle parked between the garage door and the alley travel lane. - 2 Glazing percentages shall be calculated as follows: - a.
-Non-residential First Floor: The area of glass between 3 feet and 8 feet above finished floor, divided by the area of the building façade also between 3 feet and 8 feet above finished floor. - b.
+Non-residential First Floor: The area of glass between 3 feet and 8 feet above finished floor, divided by the area of the building facade also between 3 feet and 8 feet above finished floor. - b.
 Non-residential above First Floor: The combined area of glass on all floors above the first divided by the total area of the building façade for those floors. - c.
-Residential: The area of glass divided by the area of the façade. - 3 Unsightly equipment and building features to be screened from street views include mechanical equipment (e.g., air-conditioners), solid waste, recycling, grease and yard trash containers and loading docks. - 4 Accessory dwelling units are required to comply with the same setbacks as the primary structure. - 5 Lots adjacent to Eryn's Garden Subdivion are required to meet the standards established in Sec.
-4.3.1.3. - 6 All residential uses with garages or carports shall take access from and be oriented toward the required alley.
+Residential: The area of glass divided by the area of the façade. - 3 Unsightly equipment and building features to be screened from street views include mechanical equipment (e.g., air-conditioners), solid waste, recycling, grease and yard trash containers and loading docks. - 4 Accessory dwelling units are required to comply with the same setbacks as the primary structure. - Lots adjacent to Eryn's Garden Subdivion are required to meet the standards established in Sec.
+4.3.1.3. - 6 All residential uses with garages or carports shall take access from and be oriented toward the required alley. - 7 Nonresidential development and residential development with a density of 8 du/ac or more within the Mixed Residential District shall be consistent with the dimensional standards and development requirements of the Land Development Code for the Urban 4 transect..
+Nonresidential development and residential development with a density less than 8 du/ac within the Mixed Residential District shall be consistent with the requirements of this Table 4.5